 "Our Organization thus works day to day to defend and promote cultural and linguistic diversity and diversity of knowledge, especially indigenous knowledge, so that all these outlooks and ways of seeing the world can open up new vistas for humankind through dialogue and exchange."

 — Audrey Azoulay, Director-General of UNESCO

 on the occasion of the International Day for Tolerance

-UNESCO invites governmental and non-governmental entities, civil society actors and individuals active in strengthening foundations for peace and tolerance to propose candidates for the 2020 UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence.
+UNESCO invites individuals, civil society actors, governmental and non-governmental entities active in strengthening foundations for peace and tolerance to propose candidates for the 2022 Edition of the UNESCO-Madanjeet Singh Prize.
+Deadline for submissions: 15 June 2022 at midnight (GMT +2).

 How can intolerance be countered?